yaise/katas2024-samb/README.md

     Rel(ClearView, LLM, "Use LLM provider")
 ```

-The system aims to serve the following user Journeys
+The system aims to serve the following user journeys:

 ### Hiring Manager User Journey
 - A Hiring Manager registers themselves on the site.
 - They register the employer on the platform.
 An AI can assist them with completing the profile of the employer.